molds/molds/doc/README.txt

        "step_width" means the max absolute displacement (step) width of each Cartesian coordinate.
        Namely, the actual displacement in the MC is in the range [-step_width, step_width).
        "step_width" should be set in angstrom unit.
-       The default value of "step_width" is 0.05[angstrom].
+       The default value of the "step_width" is 0.05[angstrom].

       E.g.
          MC